Motion to Regret

 The question that arises here is on abortion.
 The law allows abortion in limited cases, but the professionals do not consider the guidance they have to be adequate.
 As the noble Baroness, Lady Suttie, said, they have had no current training because there is nobody there to initiate it.
 They feel that the current law is unclear about where the lines are to be drawn.
 We can have an argument about the two-child cap, and I accept that it is a perfectly valid argument, but we are into the nitty-gritty of very specific cases here.
 Northern Ireland is a small place and I do not believe for one minute that women will have confidentiality guaranteed.
 I do not believe it, first, because of the relatively close-knit nature of the community and, secondly, because there is an unknown hanging over them: whether somebody somewhere will feel obliged to operate the law as they see it.
-In those circumstances, it would opening a Pandora’s box.
+In those circumstances, it would be opening a Pandora’s box.

 These are decisions that should be taken in Stormont by the representatives of the people of Northern Ireland.
 That is what they are there for, and that is what they are paid to do.
 I accept that the Minister is in a difficult position because he is obliged to govern, but since this proposal has come forward I have looked into it more closely and, although I am no expert in these matters, I have become progressively concerned.
 A revitalised Stormont could revise any of these matters because they are devolved, so far as I know, but there is very great concern.
 It spans all the parties, and they accept that if they do not like some of these social security measures, they are going to have to pay for them, but that is a choice to be made by the local community after consultation with local bodies and organisations, both professional and from the third sector.
 I hope the time arrives when they will be in a position to do their duty.

 My Lords, I thank noble Lords for their contributions this evening, and I thank the noble Lord, Lord McAvoy, for bringing this Motion before the House.
-I will attempt to address each of the points that have been raised as best I can, but I will make a few general points to begin.
+I will attempt to address each of the points that has been raised as best I can, but I will make a few general points to begin.